361 Hospital Road, Suite 533, Newport Beach, CA 92663

 Many times the external structure of the nose is straight and strong, but there is still a significant functional problem.
 This is usually due to a deviated septum and/or enlarged turbinates.
 These issues can only be seen by an intranasal examination.

 The turbinates are small bony outgrowths within the nose.
-There are three on each side but the inferior turbinate causes a majority of the problems.
+There are three on each side but the inferior turbinate causes a majority of the breathing problems.
 These small bones are covered with a skin lining that enlarges and shrinks with input from the nervous system as well as in response to allergy.
 When these are repeatedly stimulated, they become enlarged and can block the airflow.
-They can be shrunk down in a number of ways, but reducing their size, allows for more airflow and less congestion.
+They can be addressed in a few different ways but usually are reduced in size from within.
+A needle like electrode is inserted along the length of the turbinate and heated up.
+This scars down the inner tissue and prevents them from getting as swollen.
+This is done in conjunction with a septoplasty to ensure the best breathing outcome.

 Septoplasty and Turbinate Reduction Results Newport Beach